looprock/OpLog/README.txt

 Installation:

-1. put contents in /opt/oplog (or symlink or whatever)
+1. put contents in /opt/oplog (or symlink)

-2. configure mysql DB (something like...): mysqladmin -u root -p create oplog
+2. configure mysql DB (something like...): mysqladmin -u root -p create oplog then log into mysql and run:
 GRANT ALL ON oplog.* TO oplog@localhost IDENTIFIED BY 'password_here';
-mysql -u oplog -p oplog < /opt/oplog/helpers/create.sql
+flush privileges;

 3. configure oplog.py:
 This is the main configuration file used by all the components of oplog.